MhdMartini/smart-cabinet/README.md

 .    d- Effective cooling solution to RPi

 3- Comprehensive, readable, easy-to-parse Inventory Log and Access Info, which can be accessed/modified anywhere online by the product's owner.
+(Usability)

 4- Admin Application to provide a lower level of Access control.
 Lab TA's may use this when in lab to provide access to students, admins, or to add inventory to be tracked.
+(Usability)

 5- Admin Application GUI built with Material Design principles, which serves as a user-friendly interface to the Cabinet.
+(Usability)

-6- Minimum user education
+6- Minimum user education (Usability)

 .    a - Accepts a students Roster to generate students name suggestions .    b - Can be mostly used with keyboard to further speed up addition process